-Here I define the alternative closure listings you will see after my tasting notes and what they mean.
-There are other closure types in use in the industry, but not ones that I have come across in the Pacific Northwest in recent years.
+Here I define the alternative closure listings you will see after my tasting notes.
+There are other closure types used in the industry, but not ones that I have come across in the Pacific Northwest in recent years.

 At present, these closure types are being identified by visual inspection rather than self-identification by the winery on a submission form.
 Note that all wines are tasted blind, and closure type has no reflection whatsoever on score.